 It was an exciting dream realized when our NESCA South Shore office in Hingham opened in November 2023.
 As a resident of the South Shore, I was looking forward to connecting to my community closer to home.
 I was expecting to enjoy a shorter commute and great location.
 Pausing to reflect after 16 months with our doors open in Hingham, I realize that it is so much more.

 I am grateful for how quickly we were welcomed by pediatricians, therapists, psychiatrists, tutors and executive functioning coaches, attorneys, advocates, and public and private schools.
 We have all quickly aligned on the needs of our communities.
-There are many children and teens struggling with gaps in learning, trouble with social connections, high anxiety, depressed mood, and behavioral troubles.
+There are many children, teens, and adults struggling with gaps in learning, trouble with social connections, high anxiety, depressed mood, and behavioral troubles.
 Many of these collaborations have also communicated the frustration and sense of burnout facing families who feel like they have been working hard and trying to make changes.
 Teachers feel discouraged when they have dedicated their hearts and minds to support students, and yet students continue to struggle.
-The experience in our community is universal – it’s so hard to watch our kids and teens struggle.
+Adults are also going through this in record numbers.
+The experience in our community is universal – it’s so hard to watch our kids, teens, young adults, and our contemporaries struggle.

 This can leave many wondering if neuropsychological testing is just one more “hoop” to jump through.
 Within the trenches of the daily struggle, it can be hard to see how testing might help – especially when change is so slow.
 I do all that I can to explain why neuropsychological testing is way more than a hoop; it can be a roadmap.
 How?

-1. Even if your child has had “evaluations before,” neuropsychological testing is a chance at an integrated and comprehensive evaluation.
+1. Even if you or your child has had “evaluations before,” neuropsychological testing is a chance at an integrated and comprehensive evaluation.
 What does that mean?
 It means that if you have had pieces of testing before, you still have a pile of pieces – an educational evaluation from school, a private OT evaluation, an early speech evaluation, a diagnostic interview with a therapist, etc. My goal is to take all of those pieces, plus the new ones I add, and put them together into one cohesive puzzle demonstrating how a child or teen thinks and learns.
 This is one of the reasons NESCA does academic testing as part of its testing batteries, because these pieces are essential for diagnostic clarity, to see how the profile impacts a person’s real life skills/functioning, and because being a student is a kid or teen’s full time job.
 It’s not a piece to be overlooked.

 2. Neuropsychological testing can be a chance to understand the “why” when there are many complicated layers.
-When a child or teen is struggling, we often start in the middle of the process.
+When an individual is struggling, we often start in the middle of the process.
 Often, parents and/or schools want to try to solve the problem with school support, or interventions such as a referral to a therapist or connection to a social skills group.
 When those efforts stall, the impulse is to try a different solution.
 Neuropsychological testing lets us step back, learn about a larger profile or picture of all aspects of a child’s learning or thinking to make meaning of what is happening.
 Then, we can choose a path for intervention that has the best chance of success.
 When a child is struggling, trying to see what works in a way that’s not fully informed or that addresses the child as a whole, is often not the best use of time and resources.
+The same goes for adults who seem to be missing a piece of their own puzzle.

 3. Neuropsychological testing uses the data collected from the testing to outline the steps for what to do next.
 Any good plan needs a detailed understanding of a problem.
 Oftentimes, it’s a combination of services that are needed – in the community, at home, and/or at school.
 It can be hard to figure out how to prioritize the steps, and it’s important to consider what is realistic and feasible.
 Neuropsychological evaluation can help make those steps clearer.